 Other Things to do in Skye

 How did we miss it?
 Yes, Skye’s Fairy Pools!
 One of the highlights of every traveller’s trip is taking a dip in the Fairy Pools!
-You know what this means?
+Do you know what this means?
 We’ll just have to go back…

 Where is your favourite spot in Scotland?